zephyrproject-rtos/trusted-firmware-m/docs/platform/adi/max32657/README.rst

 featuring an Arm® Cortex®-M33 core with single-precision floating point unit (FPU) with digital signal processing (DSP) instructions, large flash and SRAM memories, and the latest generation Bluetooth® 5.4 Low Energy (LE) radio.
-This device unites processing horsepower with the connectivity required for continuous glucose monitoring (CGM), wearables, and other medical applications.
 The nano-power modes increase battery life substantially.

 MAX32657 1MB flash and 256KB RAM split to define section for MCUBoot,